jordles/notes/Postgres.md

 ### Subqueries

 Place a query inside another query.
 You dont need a semicolon for the end of the inner query statement, but instead the end of the overall query statement.
+Keep in mind, we can insert subqueries anywhere in the query, but we do have to consider what it returns for the query to make sense.

+You can always place an alias for your subqueries with the AS keyword outside of the parenthesis, useful if your environment does not support columns with the same name.

 Why not use join or union instead?